Total residential group homes.

 Who We Serve

-King’s Home serves youth, women, mothers and children seeking refuge, hope and help from abuse, neglect, abandonment, homelessness and other extreme and difficult circumstances.
-The program operates 18 Christ-centered homes in three counties.
+King’s Home serves youth, women, mothers and children seeking refuge, hope and help from abuse, neglect, abandonment, homelessness and other extreme and difficult conditions and circumstances.
+The program operates 19 Christ-centered homes in three counties.
 Along with the opportunity for spiritual development, we teach necessary skills and provide tangible services to help our residents heal from their devastating pasts, break the cycle of abuse, build healthy relationships and become independent, productive members of our community.

 Youth Program / The King’s Ranch